isomerpages/moe-aes/_club-and-societies/Young Montfortian Associates.md

 <p>YMA is a second CCA for all Secondary 1 Catholic students.
 During their
 first year in school, they will learn about the life and contributions of Saint Montfort.
-Towards the end of the year, they can choose to continue their journey and become a member of any of the 5 Ministries: Media, Art &amp; Drama, Music, Prayer Leaders and Lectors, Altar Servers &amp; Community Building.</p>
+Towards the end of the year, they can choose to continue their journey and become a member of any of the following Ministries: Media, Art &amp; Drama, Music, Prayer Leaders and Lectors, Altar Servers &amp;
+Community Building.</p>
 <p>The CCA provides a platform for the Catholic students to grow to become
 living witnesses of Christ, who live out their baptismal promises and share the spirituality of a total commitment to Jesus through Mary as proposed